CA-CST-SII/Software-Standards/Object Definition and Naming Standard.md

 A _Table_ is the physical manifestation of an _Entity_, containing rows and columns wherein data may be stored and retrieved and represents a person, place, thing, resource, concept, or event about which a business retains information.
-These rules also apply for the representation of a _Table _in a physical data model._ Tables _follow the naming rules of their corresponding_ Entities_,but with spaces replaced by underscores.
+These rules also apply for the representation of a _Table_ in a physical data model. _Tables _follow the naming rules of their corresponding _Entities_, but with spaces replaced by underscores.
 See Section 2 of this document for a complete list of rules for describing and naming Tables, as well as their appropriate metadata properties.

 ## 5.1 Naming Tables